-Each and every “Guy on Clothes” was a revelation, each conversation an “Aha” moment.
+Each and every “guy on clothes” was a revelation, each conversation an “Aha” moment.
 We talked to musicians, editors, and artists, cowboys, digital natives, and bloggers.
 We tried to consider autochthonous Berliners and passerby Berliners, the influencers and the influenced … We asked them about their habits, their wardrobes and their neighborhoods, what Berlin gave and took from them, all while looking for parallels and distinctive traits.

 No more then a year ago, our Introduction read, “In 2016 … men of all kinds participate in fashion to an extraordinary extent.
 As a result, the pragmatics of men’s clothes can be seen today as a great guideline and tool for the comprehension of a community’s cultural standing”.
 Fifteen interviews later, we still feel strongly about those guidelines’ potential, but we also witnessed how clothes serve as an alibi and starting point for the comprehension of different matters entirely.
 We are sure you noticed that we looked into dress and shopping criteria, but that our musings also touched on performativity, appropriation, gender fluidity, virility, uniforms, the notion of authenticity, and other fascinating subjects.

 In the midst of this stream of sartorial consciousness a few compelling thoughts stood out.

-So far we have distinguished 1) clothes, 2) the way we talk about clothes, and 3) the resulting sensitivity, but during our encounters we were also inspired to consider clothing as a language in itself.
+So far we have distinguished 1) clothes, 2) the way we talk about clothes, and 3) the resulting sensitivity.
+But during our encounters we were also inspired to consider clothing as a language in itself.

 A guy on clothes told us: “Social media unite those to whom personal style is a cool way of celebrating freedom of expression” (Salome Mallari, Guys on Clothes).
 And could it be that freedom of expression and “freedom of dress” are becoming one and the same?

 The tricky part is that, unlike words, clothing goes hand in hand with consumerism and mass production.
 When it comes to language, freedom of expression is also the freedom of inventing a word.
 We could, for example, easily come up with a new term to describe a mood or personality at a certain time—we are feeling kind of blah today—and eventually others would grow familiar with the notion.
-With garments, unless you are a designer, that is not an option.
-In things personal style we are bound to the designer’s vision and what’s available on the market, and despite the tremendous amount of combinations and possibilities, we are never completely free.
+With garments, unless you are a designer, it is not as easy.
+In things personal style, we are bound to the designer’s vision and what’s available on the market, and despite the tremendous amount of combinations and possibilities, the freedom we enjoy is very different and only partial.
 “I suppose it’s about finding the overlap between the designer’s message and your own, and making something exciting out of it”(Kevin Meunier, Guys on Clothes).
 But does this mean freedom of dress must always embrace compromise?
 Rumor has it that individuality is the next big thing, and yet, in light of these thoughts, we can’t help but feel skeptical.
-How can we truly convey our singularity if the variables we depend on are being imposed by an industry whose main interest arguably isn’t our freedom?
-Furthermore, now that individuality is “cool“—you might have noticed that status runs along the abstract value of “coolness” in Berlin—, we are headed down a rocky path.
+How can we truly convey our singularity if the variables we depend on are imposed by an industry whose main interest arguably isn’t our freedom?
+Furthermore, now that individuality is “cool” (in Berlin status seems to run along the abstract value of “coolness” these days), we are headed down a rocky path.

 But don’t worry.
 We don’t mean to get all dystopic quite yet.
-It’s too early to draw conclusions and even earlier to give up on and dismiss the ideal of individuality.
-Earlier we said that men are conquering new horizons of fashion awareness and we feel a little reassured in knowing that every time a choice is made, especially a conscious one, every time a man stands in front of a mirror contemplating what to wear and what not, there is also a reason for that choice … And maybe the key to decoding individuality, and setting solid foundations for freedom of expression through dress, lies somewhere in that pile of choices and reasons.
+It’s too early to draw conclusions and even earlier to give up and dismiss the ideal of individuality.
+Earlier we said that men are conquering new horizons of fashion awareness, and we feel a little reassured in knowing that every time a choice is made, especially a conscious one, every time a man stands in front of a mirror contemplating what to wear and what not, there is also a reason for that choice … And maybe the key to decoding individuality, and setting solid foundations for freedom of expression through dress, lies somewhere in that pile of choices and reasons.
 We intend to keep digging: many interviews will follow and with them the chance to delve into different and hopefully enlightening perspectives.